Reidwilliamson13/react-petland/README.md

 ### Challenges or potential modifications

-- as a challenge or modification I could add another input on the PetForm that allows for the user to add a customizable Favorite Snack, creating another useState variable for snacks and syncing up to the value in the input
+- As a challenge or modification I could add another input on the PetForm that allows for the user to add a customizable Favorite Snack, creating another useState variable for snacks and syncing up to the value in the input

 - I realize I could have implemented more features such as routing or useEffect or other hooks but I didn’t have the time.
 I did however write a blog post on how to make Routes and a navbar for future reference so I’ll likely use that in future projects